liangjinwong-sit/INF2009_G25/README.md

 - **Session continuity (ghost recovery)** — When the tracker briefly loses an ID during occlusion, the system preserves the session state and restores it when the same person reappears nearby, preventing session timer resets.
 - **Validity checking** — Determines whether the zone owner is actually using the machine (based on bounding box centre proximity to equipment centre) rather than just standing nearby.
 - **Live web dashboard** — Real-time zone status, session timers, occupancy counts, unique visitor counts, and historical usage charts served via Flask.
-- **Telegram alerts** — When crowd status changes to HIGH, the bot sends an alert (with cooldown) including crowd status, total people, estimated wait for Zone A/B, and timestamp.
-Bot commands are available for on-demand status checks.
+- **Telegram alerts** — Automatic alert is triggered only when crowd status is HIGH (with cooldown).
+If crowd status is not HIGH, no auto-alert is sent.
+The bot still supports on-demand status checks via command.
 - **Performance profiling** — Built-in 1 Hz CSV logging of FPS, per-stage latency (capture, inference, postprocess, display), CPU usage, memory, and context switches for edge performance analysis.

 ### Telegram Notification Example